craigdbrewster/python-posit-practice/README.md

-# Python and Posit Practice
+# Python and Posit Practice Channel